Ref34t/full-stack-open-2020/README.md

 # full-stack-open-2020
-Complete Submitted Exercised of The Full Stack Open 2020 Program
+The Complete Submitted Exercises of The Full Stack Open 2020 Program